shash42/ApertiumBidixGen/Tool/README.md

 > . <br>
 > 4 LINES describing Block M <br>

-Examples are provided in "langconfigfast.txt" and "languageconfig.txt", specifically the latter reproduces the experiment of removing 1 language pair and using the other 10 as input.
+Examples are provided in "langconfigfast.txt" and "languageconfig.txt", specifically the latter reproduces the experiment of removing 1 language pair and using the other 10 as input. <br>

 <h3> Word Config file </h3>
-The brief format of the word config file is as follows:
+The brief format of the word config file is as follows: <br>

 > Output File Name <br>
 > Number of words to find translations for, say N <br>